sahithyasridhar/fa18-523-65/paper/paper.md

    suffixes, prefixes etc.

 * *Parameterization:* Assigns weights to the relevant terms present in the document.

+:o: indentation wrong markdown is now confused

->"quantifying the document's characteristics [@www-mari2011nlp]."
+> "quantifying the document's characteristics [@www-mari2011nlp]."

 One of the most used methods to estimate the importance of a term is the TFIDF system (Term Frequency, Inverse Document Frequency).

->"It is designed to calculate the importance of a term relative to its appearance frequency in a document, but as a function of the total appearance frequency for all of the corpus' documents.
+> "It is designed to calculate the importance of a term relative to its appearance frequency in a document, but as a function of the total appearance frequency for all of the corpus' documents.
 That is, the fact that a term appears often in one document is indicative that that term is representative of the content, but only